 Meanwhile, Intercontinental Hotels Group reported a 67.5% drop in occupancy for the last week of March.

 Event organizers have been left with most of their prior financial obligations, but their revenue stream from ticket sales has dried up completely.
 To make matters worse, many customers are also now claiming refunds, stretching cash reserves even further.

 At the moment, the outlook for events & hospitality is rocky.
 But, there are a number of options which could help ease the pressure.

 The main decision event organizers face is whether to cancel or simply postpone upcoming events.
-Postponement means events can simply be rescheduled later in the year when restrictions may have been at least partially lifted, but there’s no guarantee anything will have changed.
-So far, the most high profile event to be postponed is the 2020 European Football Championship, which will now take place next summer.
+Postponing means events can simply be rescheduled later in the year when restrictions may have been at least partially lifted, but there’s no guarantee anything will have changed.
+So far, the highest profile event to be postponed is the 2020 European Football Championship, which will now take place next summer.

 Cancellations are a bit more tricky and, without insurance, a lot more expensive.
 There’s also the logistics of providing refunds to thousands of customers.